Types of Aid

 Suffolk University’s Partner Scholarship Program (PSP) offers employees and members of partner organizations a 20% tuition reduction on any on-campus master’s degree, dual degree, or graduate certificate program—with the exception of EMBA which is discounted by $15,000 dispersed evenly over four semesters.
-Members or employees enrolling in online degree programs are eligible for a 10% reduction.
+The Professional Certificate in Restorative Justice Practices is eligible for a 10% reduction.

 Employees must remain employed by the partner organization, or in active membership standing, in order to receive the tuition reduction each semester.